Tanish3004/sihPS_1621_Techbies/README.md

 Before running the project, ensure you have the following installed:
 - **Node.js** (version 12+)
 - **MongoDB** (running locally or using MongoDB Atlas)
-- **Github Desktop**- the desktop app must be running lcally on your machine so thhat it is easy to commit changes from your code editor.
+- **Github Desktop**- the desktop app must be running locally on your machine so thhat it is easy to commit changes from your code editor.

   ## Files Information

   ### Supply.js

   - it contains all the input schema required to enter data inside the mongodb database .
-  - it require sthe mongoose library
+  - it requires the mongoose library

     ### supplies.js

-    -it contains al; the routes an dquality check functions .
+    -it contains al the routes and performs quality check functions .

     ### db.js